tazjin/kops/docs/instance_groups.md

 Then restart the machines with: `kops rolling-update cluster --yes`

-NOTE: rolling-update does not yet perform a real rolling update - it just shuts down machines in sequence with a delay;
+**NOTE**: rolling-update does not yet perform a real rolling update - it just shuts down machines in sequence with a delay;
  there will be downtime [Issue #37](https://github.com/kubernetes/kops/issues/37)

 ## Resize an instance group